hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 ![way](images/way.en.png)

-In general, although we have almost all studied subjects related to computer systems, we have not really mastered these techniques because we are so far from how systems are built.
+In general, although you have almost all studied subjects related to computer systems, you have not really mastered these techniques because they are so far from how systems are built.
 Try designing a minimal instruction set and drawing the data path of a microarchitecture by hand without the help of the Internet, or writing a cold-boot bootloader for a target architecture, or writing a simple syntax parser from scratch without any libraries, and you will find it very difficult.

 ## Features